-One of practical things to do when it comes to the issue of replacing missing teeth is to opt for either dental bridges or dental implants.
-Both far-fetched their expected benefits, but the real challenge is which one they will decide at the end of the day.
+One of the practical things to do when it comes to the issue of replacing missing teeth is to opt for either dental bridges or dental implants.
+Both have far-fetched expected benefits, but the real challenge is which one they will decide at the end of the day.
 This requires a patient well informed about their pros and cons, and how that relates to his or her aspirations.
 Here we will discuss all the advantages and drawbacks of both options, so you can have an idea of what could be the most suitable for you.

 Dental Bridge vs Dental Implant: What’s the Difference?